antofic/GraphCodable/README.md

 With version **0.3.0** and later versions, the package has been completely revised.
 It now relies on `_mangledTypeName(...)` (when available) and `NSStringFromClass(...)` to generate the "type name" and on `_typeByName(...)` and `NSClassFromString(...)` to retrieve the class type from it.

+With version **0.4.0** and later versions, GraphCodable supports **identity for archiviving value types**, to avoid duplication of their data.
+See the `GIdentifiable` protocol.

 ## Features
 GraphCodable:
 - encodes type information (for reference types);